kevork27/Bubble/README.md

 In Android Studio: File -> New -> Project From Version Control -> Git.
 Enter the URL and click "Clone".
 ## Test Cases:

-- Go to upload page
+- App opens in main page that shows songs in card stack orientation
+- Swipe rigth to like and left to dislike a song
+- Pause and play using the pause/play button
+- Tap the heart to like a song and the X to  dislike a song

+- Click the settings icon and choose the "Upload artist" button
 - Upload an artist profile
+- Go back and click on the "Upload snippet" button
-- Upload a snippet
+- Upload a song and a cover image

-- Go to card stack
-- Swipe to like and dislike
-- Pause and play
-- Tap to like and dislike

 - Go to liked songs list
 - Hold onto a song to view artist info